ReLink-Inc/RECAPS/README.md

 # RECAPS
-Research Exploration and Collaboration Assistant for Proposition Synthesis
+Research Exploration and Collaboration Agent for Proposition Synthesis